EduardoC15/Customer-Segmentation-for-e-commerce/README.md

 8. **Churn Analysis**:
    - Identified churned customers as those with a recency greater than 180 days.
-   - Refined the segmentation by labeling churned customers as "Churned [Segment]" (e.g., "Churned Champion") to prioritize recovery efforts for high-value lost customers.
+   - Refined the segmentation by labeling churned customers as "Churned [Segment]" to prioritize recovery efforts for high-value lost customers.

 9. **Exporting the Cleaned Data**:
    - Exported the cleaned transactional data to `Transactions_cleaned.csv`.
    - Exported the cleaned customer data with engineered features and segmentation labels to `Customer_cleaned.csv`.

 ## Clustering Results

-The clustering analysis identified four main customer segments:
+The clustering analysis identified four main customer segments based on RFM values:

-- **Champion:** Very low recency, extremely high purchase frequency, and the highest total spend.
-Although they represent only 3.19% of the customer base, they are the most valuable.
-Should be prioritized for retention and rewards.
+- **Champion (0.25%)**: Customers with very recent activity, high frequency, and the highest total spend.
+Although this group is the smallest, it is the most valuable.
+They should be prioritized with personalized rewards and premium services to maintain their loyalty.
-- **Loyal:** Frequent buyers with strong spending and good recency.
-Representing 15.47%, they contribute consistently to revenue.
-Ideal candidates for loyalty programs and engagement campaigns.
+- **Loyal (4.70%)**: Active and frequent buyers who demonstrate strong engagement.
+Representing a stable segment, they are excellent candidates for loyalty programs, exclusive offers, and upselling strategies.
-- **Regular:** The largest segment (57.20%) with moderate purchase activity and average spending.
-They form the core base with potential to be upsold or converted into more valuable customers.
+- **Regular (70.40%)**: The core customer base, exhibiting moderate frequency and spending.
+While consistent, they hold significant potential to be nurtured into higher-value segments.
-- **Passenger:** High recency, low frequency, and low total spend.
-These customers make up 24.13% and may be on the verge of churning.
-Consider reactivation strategies like targeted offers or win-back campaigns.
+- **Passenger (4.86%)**: Customers with high recency and low engagement.
+Though still active, they are at risk of churning and could benefit from low-effort re-engagement initiatives.

 ### Evaluation Metrics

-- **Silhouette Score (0.6240):** A value close to 0.65 indicates good intra-cluster cohesion and inter-cluster separation.
-The clustering structure is solid.
+- **Silhouette Score (0.6758):** A value close to 0.68 suggests well-defined clusters with good cohesion and separation.
+This indicates a reliable clustering structure.
-- **Calinski-Harabasz Score (5654.49):** A high value suggesting the clusters are well-defined and compact.
+- **Calinski-Harabasz Score (3732.48):** A high score, reinforcing that the clusters are dense and well-separated.
-- **Davies-Bouldin Score (0.6687):** A low score, which confirms distinct and non-overlapping clusters.
+- **Davies-Bouldin Score (0.7267):** A relatively low value, confirming that clusters are distinct and not overlapping excessively.

+## Churn Analysis

+To enhance the segmentation, customers with **recency > 180 days** were labeled as **churned**.
+This provides a clearer picture of at-risk and inactive customers.

-### Churn Analysis
+### **Updated Segmentation with Churn Labels:**
-Customers with a recency greater than 180 days were classified as churned, refining the segmentation further:

-- **Churned Passenger (19.82%)**: A significant group of disengaged customers who require targeted reactivation efforts.
+- **Churned Passenger (19.74%)**: A large group of previously low-value customers who are now inactive.
+This segment represents a key opportunity for win-back campaigns and reactivation offers.
-- **Passenger (4.30%)**: Non-churned Passengers, indicating a small group of low-engagement customers who are still active but at risk.
+- **Passenger (4.86%)**: Low-frequency, low-value customers who are still active.
+They are at risk of churning and require light-touch engagement.
-- **Regular (57.20%)**: Remains the largest and most stable segment.
+- **Regular (70.40%)**: The most stable and reliable segment.
+These customers maintain regular activity and should be continuously supported and monitored for changes in behavior.
-- **Loyal (15.40%)**: Active, frequent buyers who should be nurtured to maintain loyalty.
+- **Loyal (4.70%)**: High-frequency customers with recent activity.
+This group should be nurtured to maintain their loyalty and increase their lifetime value.
-- **Churned Loyal (0.06%)**: Small but critical group for recovery due to their historical value.
+- **Churned Loyal (0.05%)**: A very small but valuable group that has recently disengaged.
+Targeted win-back efforts may be particularly effective given their previous engagement and value.
+- **Champion (0.25%)**: The top-tier customers who spend the most and engage frequently.
+Even though no churn was detected in this group, continued personalized attention is crucial to avoid future losses.

+Incorporating churn status into the RFM-based clustering model provides a richer understanding of customer dynamics.
+This refined segmentation enables the business to:
+- Identify high-priority reactivation targets.
-- **Champion (3.19%)**: A small but highly valuable group of active, high-spending customers.
+- Focus retention strategies on at-risk but valuable customers.
+- Maximize the value of active segments through tailored engagement.

 ## Customer Dataset Description
 Below is a description of the features in the customer dataset: